hstalker/dotfiles/README.md

 # My Dotfiles
-A repo for storing my personal configuration files for a linux development environment.
+A repo for storing my personal configuration files for a software development.